Engineering-Research-and-Development/circular-twain_industrial_data_platform/README.md

 ### Digital Models and Vocabularies

 The [**Smart Data Models Initiative**](https://www.fiware.org/smart-data-models/) implements the digital models and vocabulary vertical of the Circular TwAIn reference architecture.
 This initiative results particularly suitable in the digital twin context since it aims to standardize data models under common structures, hence improving data interoperability.
-Thanks to the smart data models, the data producer can refer to common structures for their digital twin, making available their *schema* (or a part of it) in Orion and the *specification* in the marketplace, highliting which of the attributes are available to consumers.
-Moreover, *example payloads* in NGSI-LD standard are available to producers to share those information correctly.
+Thanks to the smart data models, the data producer can refer to common structures for their digital twin, making available their *schema* (or a part of it) in Orion.
+Moreover, *specifications* and *example payloads* in NGSI-LD standard are available to operators to facilitate transformation and mapping operations.